Software-Improvement-Group/sigridci/docs/getting-started/uses.md

-# Uses
+# Uses: where can Sigrid help me in my role?
-This section describes the different types of uses and questions that Sigrid can be used for.
+Sigrid is aimed at organizational roles that deal with concerns around system health, code quality and their business consequences.
+Depending on your role Sigrid can help you answer different types of questions.
+This section describes those different types of uses and questions.

 ## Portfolio/trend views
 To gauge portfolio health and portfolio trends, example analysis questions are: